miker704/Strife/patch_V5_notes.md

     - Changed a few styles for profile effect preview modal.
     - Fixed styles for chewbert where the static version was displaying the winkle decoration.
     - Re-Implemented the proper Avatar Decoration preview in the AvatarDecorationModal that masks the users avatar, online status and avatar decoration properly where the online status now appears over the avatar decoration.
     - Moved the old version of the Strife Shop to the deprecated folder.
+    - Moved the old version of the avatar decoration preview modal to the deprecated folder.